-The Applicant is currently in the process of actively pursuing on- and/or off-site mitigation options with an environmental mitigation provider.
-The mitigation site selection process is ongoing and is prioritizing sites that meet one or more of the criteria presented in Section 4.2.1.
-Off-site mitigation options are preferable in cases that lack availability of suitable habitat onsite that isn't already sited for panels, collection, or other aboveground components.
+The Applicant is actively pursuing off-site permittee-funded mitigation options via third-party mitigation providers that will supply mitigation site(s) that meet one or more of the criteria presented in Section 4.2.1.
+Off-site mitigation options are preferable in cases that lack availability of suitable habitat on-site that isn't already sited for panels, collection, or other aboveground components.
 Off-site mitigation options may also be preferable in cases where an agreement is unable to be reached with landowners due to restrictions associated with mitigation sites.
-In the case of the Facility Site, it was determined that the most effective suitable grassland habitat would occur offsite to maximize successful mitigation results for the
+In the case of the Facility Site, it was determined that the most effective suitable grassland habitat would occur off-site to maximize successful mitigation results for the BEGIN CONFIDENTIAL INFORMATION <